-Legal and Regulatory Constraints on Foreign Equity Investment in the Nepali Industrial Sector clinic of the firm.

-Lajula Maharjan (Banla Madan) is a Senior Associate at Pioneer Law Associates with extensive experience in Investment Law, Project Finance, and Transactions Law.
-She has been actively engaged in the legal reform projects, corporate litigation and leading the start-up has recently lowered the minimum investment threshold to Rs 20 million providing relief to investors interested in non-capital-intensive businesses.
+Legal and Regulatory Constraints on Foreign Equity Investment in the Nepali Industrial Sector has recently lowered the minimum investment threshold to Rs 20 million providing relief to investors interested in non-capital-intensive businesses.
 Also, a gazette notification has been issued to implement an automatic route to establish a new company (with 100% or joint foreign investment) or increment of capital of an existing company with foreign investment.